Laravel Directory structure for beginners

 Laravel uses this folder for internal data.

-tests/
+๐ tests/

-๐Write tests here to check if your app works properly.
+Write tests here to check if your app works properly.

-vendor/
+๐ vendor/

-๐Contains all the Laravel files and libraries installed via Composer.
+Contains all the Laravel files and libraries installed via Composer.

 ๐ Don't touch this folder manually.